marklogic-community/Corona/README.markdown

-#### The mljson project is a set of libraries and REST endpoints to enable the [MarkLogic] Server to become an advanced JSON store.
+#### The MLJSON project is a set of libraries and REST endpoints to enable the [MarkLogic] Server to become an advanced JSON store.

+The primary goal of the MLJSON project is to expose the tremendously powerful document database and search engine features of [MarkLogic] to developers without the need to learn XQuery.
+Given that JSON is commonly used for serialization of objects and data along with the fact that most languages have support for it makes it a very powerful format.
+The JSON format combined with the scalability of MarkLogic is extremely appealing.

+Externally facing, MLJSON exposes REST endpoints that allow a developer to easily store and retrieve JSON documents from the database ([CRUD]).
+It also exposes a very powerful query interface via specially constructed JSON objects.
+This query interface allows the user to find documents via path expressions as well as full text search expressions.
+For those familiar with MarkLogic, it exposes all of the functionality found in the [CTS search functions].

+Internally, the library converts the JSON into XML that MarkLogic can efficiently store and query.
+While this format is intended to only be used internally, there has been interest in exposing an API to XQuery developers that would allow for the construction and modification of JSON documents stored in the database.

 ___

 ## Files